 - Technical writing

 Avoiding Common Mistakes When Exploring Software Developer Career Options

-Changing out of a software development careers can be difficult and a little scary.
+Changing out of a software development career can be difficult and a little scary.
 But if you know what common problems programmers tend to run into, then you can take pre-emptive steps to avoid damaging your IT career.

 For instance, if you’re considering a career change because you don’t feel challenged, you could ask yourself what types of challenges you might want to take on.
 For example, are you interested in working with user testing?
 Or quality assurance?
 Or operating systems?
 Or databases?
 Or websites?
 This will help guide you on the path to find the new IT career you’re after.